 Ages ago, I researched ways in which to assess whether or not one’s beliefs—and not necessarily those based on faith—and one’s statements based on those beliefs were plausible (or possibly implausible).
 One way that I found was to take a statement and state its polar opposite.
 If the opposite statement sounded, well, a wee bit crazy, there’s a good chance that so does the original statement.

-So, regarding the 1-in-1,859 likelihood of the above scenario occurring and NOT stirring incredulity and unrest among those who disagree with Judge Leon’s decisions, let’s just turn the scenario around a bit.
+So, regarding the 1-in-1,859 likelihood of the above scenario occurring and not stirring incredulity and unrest among those who disagree with Judge Leon’s decisions, let’s just turn the scenario around a bit.

-An unlikely occurrence – how extraordinary indeed?
+An unlikely occurrence

-What would happen if a ‘maverick’ liberal judge (an unlikely occurrence) with a known ‘distaste’ for genetically modified organs was assigned three cases involving GMOs in animal and human food supplies.
+What would happen if a ‘maverick’ liberal judge (an unlikely occurrence) with a known ‘distaste’ for genetically modified organs was assigned three cases involving GMOs in animal and human food supplies?
 The assignments alone would (understandably and rightfully) draw the wrath of the conservative elements in the mainstream media and the rightwing blogosphere.

-It would certainly arouse the ire in Sean Hannitty and Bill O’Reilly, who would argue that there weren’t enough four-leaf clovers in all of Ireland to cover the luck needed for such an occurrence!
+It would certainly arouse the ire of Sean Hannity and Bill O’Reilly, who would argue that there weren’t enough four-leaf clovers in all of Ireland to cover the luck needed for such an occurrence!
 Michael Medved would start looking for movies that show the creeping influence of the (Jewish) Hollywood elite on anti-GMO sentiment.
 George Will would find a way to tie the decision into the rot in modern baseball caused by overpaid, health-conscious players.

 And should said left o’ center judge rule against the interests of the corporations, oh my but the schidt would really fly then!
-Every right-wing-radio-talk-show-host in the country would blame the DLM (‘damn librull media’) for this and everything else on the day’s agenda!
+Every right-wing-radio-talk-show-host in the country would blame the DLM (‘damn liberal media’) for this and everything else on the day’s agenda!

 (Notice how well those six separate words above function as a hyphenated compound word, right-wing-radio-talk-show-host?
-Hell’s Belles, we could make it just one word—rightwingradiotalkshowhost—because they so dominate the mainstream media that conceiving of a left wing radio talk-show host may soon become impossible.
+Hell’s Belles, we could make it just one word—rightwingradiotalkshowhost—because they so dominate the mainstream media that conceiving of a left-wing radio talk-show host may soon become impossible.
 Damn that damn liberal media!)